PatriotOrg/HighHopes/README.md

 ### HTML popups and HighHopes

-As already mentioned, popups are regular HTML files and can contain any link to style files, libraries and specific javascript code.
+As already mentioned, popups are **regular HTML** files and can contain any link to style files, libraries and specific javascript code.
 For example, for the creation of popup "pages", Bootstrap, JQuery and so on can be used.

-When creating templates, special care should be used if you want to use links to external pages (urls) or want to trigger an action when a button is clicked.
+When creating templates, special care should be used if you want to use links to external pages (*urls*) or want to *trigger an action* when a button is clicked.

-Although *HighHopes* can show not only the popup, but also navigate to any web page, its purpose is to always show only the promotional message and not to allow navigation to other web addresses.
+Although *HighHopes* can show not only the popup, but also navigate to any web page, its purpose is to always show the promotional message <u>only</u> and not to allow navigation to other web pages.

-To remedy this, *HighHopes* imposes some simple rules to be followed when constructing templates, so that links to other web addresses are handled by *HighHopes* and not by the popup's web engine, or actions on clicking a button should not be handled only by the associated javascript code.
+To remedy this, *HighHopes* imposes some **simple rules to be followed when constructing templates**, so that links to other web addresses are handled by *HighHopes* and not only by the popup's web engine, or actions on clicking a button should not be handled only by the associated javascript code.

-For example, the click on a "Close" button, in order for it to really have the desired effect, must, certainly, be associated, as is normally done, with the "click" event of that button in the javascript code, but in this event, instead of handling the click locally, it is necessary to tell *HighHopes* what action to take (i.e., close the popup).
+For example, the **click on a "Close" button**, in order for it to really have the desired effect, must, certainly, be associated, as is normally done, with the "click" event of that button in the javascript code, but in this event, instead of handling the click locally, it is necessary to tell *HighHopes* what action to take (i.e., close the popup).

 To do this, the javascript code, for this event, will look something like the following: